On the computational properties of basic mathematical notions: Two robust computational clusters

 Next, in light of the equivalence between items \eqref{contje} and \eqref{contje2}, one can replace `$BV$' or `regulated' in these items by \textbf{any} intermediate class, discussed next. \begin{rem}[Between bounded variation and regulated] \rm The following spaces are intermediate between $BV$ and regulated; all details may be found in \cite{voordedorst}.

 Wiener spaces from mathematical physics (\cite{wiener1}) are based on \emph{$p$-variation}, which amounts to replacing `$ |f(x_{i})-f(x_{i+1})|$' by `$ |f(x_{i})-f(x_{i+1})|^{p}$' in the definition of variation \eqref{tomb}.
 Young (\cite{youngboung}) generalises this to \emph{$\phi$-variation} which instead involves $\phi( |f(x_{i})-f(x_{i+1})|)$ for so-called Young functions $\phi$, yielding the Wiener-Young spaces.
-Perhaps a simpler construct is the Waterman variation (\cite{waterdragen}), which involves $ \lambda_{i}|f(x_{i})-f(x_{i+1})|$ and where $(\lambda_{n})_{n\in \N}$ is a sequence of reals with nice properties; in contrast to $BV$, any continuous function is included in the Waterman space (\cite{voordedorst}*{Prop.\ 2.23}).
+Perhaps a simpler construct is the Waterman variation (\cite{waterdragen}), which involves $ \lambda_{i}|f(x_{i})-f(x_{i+1})|$ and where $(\lambda_{n})_{n\in \N}$ is a Waterman sequence (of reals with nice properties); in contrast to $BV$, any continuous function is included in the Waterman space (\cite{voordedorst}*{Prop.\ 2.23}).
 Combining ideas from the above, the \emph{Schramm variation} involves $\phi_{i}( |f(x_{i})-f(x_{i+1})|)$ for a sequence $(\phi_{n})_{n\in \N}$ of well-behaved `gauge' functions (\cite{schrammer}).
 As to generality, the union (resp.\ intersection) of all Schramm spaces yields the space of regulated (resp.\ $BV$) functions, while all other aforementioned spaces are Schramm spaces (\cite{voordedorst}*{Prop.\ 2.43 and 2.46}).
 In contrast to $BV$ and the Jordan decomposition theorem, these generalised notions of variation have no known `nice' decomposition theorem.
 The notion of \emph{Korenblum variation} (\cite{koren}) does have such a theorem (see \cite{voordedorst}*{Prop.\ 2.68}) and involves a distortion function acting on the \emph{partition}, not on the function values (see \cite{voordedorst}*{Def.\ 2.60}). \end{rem} It is no exaggeration to say that there are \emph{many} natural spaces between the regulated and $BV$-functions, all of which yield natural functionals for the $\Omega$-cluster.
+A non-trivial example is any functional that on input a regulated $[0,1]\di \R$-function outputs the associated Waterman sequence and upper bound for the Waterman variation.
+By the proof of \cite{voordedorst}*{Prop.\ 2.24} (and associated lemmas), a Sierpi\'nski realiser readily computes such a functional.